DavidCWQ/DD2443-LAB1-Java-Concurrency-Basics/REPORT.md

 java  Main
 ```

-We implemented solution 3.
+> We implemented solution 3.
-But we resolved this problem in three steps:
+> But we resolved this problem in three steps:

-First Solution:
+##### 1st Solution:

-First, we considered a solution where each philosopher randomly chooses to pick up either their left or right chopstick first.
+> First, we considered a solution where each philosopher randomly chooses to pick up either their left or right chopstick first.
 Then, for the second chopstick, they wait for a certain timeout period.
 If the timeout expires, they release the first chopstick and return to the starting position, where they randomly decide again whether to pick up the left or right chopstick.
-We believe this solution is both deadlock-free and starvation-free because the probability of finding a second chopstick is non-zero, and the philosopher retries each time.
+> We believe this solution is both deadlock-free and starvation-free because the probability of finding a second chopstick is non-zero, and the philosopher retries each time.
-However, we implemented the third solution, which is more concise.
+> However, we implemented the third solution, which is more concise.

-Second Solution:
+##### 2nd Solution:

-We manage a shared boolean array accessed by all the processes, indicating whether both chopsticks are simultaneously available or not.
+> We manage a shared boolean array accessed by all the processes, indicating whether both chopsticks are simultaneously available or not.
-This solution is somewhat cheating because it introduces a new shared resource among all processes.
+> This solution is somewhat cheating because it introduces a new shared resource among all processes.

-Third Solution:
+##### 3rd Solution:

-The second solution led us to the third solution.
-This solution uses the tryLock() method from the API (instead of lock()), which allows attempting to pick up chopsticks without blocking indefinitely.
+> The second solution led us to the third solution.
+This solution uses the `tryLock()` method from the API (instead of `lock()`), which allows attempting to pick up chopsticks without blocking indefinitely.
-If a philosopher fails to acquire both chopsticks, he releases any chopsticks he might have picked up and tries again later.
+> If a philosopher fails to acquire both chopsticks, he releases any chopsticks he might have picked up and tries again later.
-A deadlock occurs if all processes simultaneously acquire and release their chopsticks in a synchronized manner.
+> A deadlock occurs if all processes simultaneously acquire and release their chopsticks in a synchronized manner.
-And this situation cannot persist indefinitely.
+> And this situation cannot persist indefinitely.
-So this solution is Deadlock-free and Starvation-free
+> So this solution is Deadlock-free and Starvation-free.